ackrep-org/ackrep_doc/docs/source/devdoc/contributing_data.md

     - adjust `def simulate()`
         - define initial state values `xx0`, simulation time `tend` and vector of times for simulation `tt`
         - define inputfunction `uu`
+        - ⚠TODO: refer to `uu_default_function` above
     - adjust `def save_plot()`
         - plot here the relevant and representing data of your model
     - adjust `def evaluate_simulation(simulation_data)`
         - fill in the `expected_final_states` of your model to check whether everything is working out
-7. Got to `_system_model_data`
+7. Go to `_system_model_data`
     - adjust `documentation.tex`
         - update the headline with your system model name
         - explain parameters, inputs and state components in the subsection `Nomenclature for Model Equations`
+            - ⚠TODO: clearify the connection between the latex-table above and this file.
+Where should parameters be explained?
         - define state vectors, input vectors and system equations
-        - list parameters and outputs, if they don't exist just fill in `<not defined>`
+        - list parameters and outputs; if they don't exist just fill in `<not defined>`
-        - note the assumptions made
-        - describe  the `Derivation and Explanation`
+        - specify the assumptions underlying this model (e.g. neglected fast subsystems, valid ranges of system quantities)
+        - optionally fill out the section *Derivation and Explanation* (how was the model derived, what is important to know)
         - add your references
 8. Update the `parameters.tex` via `ackrep --update-parameter-tex <key>`
 9. Create the `documentation.pdf` via `ackrep --create-pdf <key>`
-10. Test your model:
+10. Test your model locally:
     - `ackrep -csm <key>` = `ackrep --check-system-model <key>`
     - or via webserver:
         - `ackrep -l ../ackrep_data`
         - `python manage.py runserver`
+        - ⚠TODO: update (remove) this according to the new CI-based approach